solomonbestz/Create-Read-and-Download-Files/README.md

-# SEND AND READ MAIL
+# CREATE FILE, READ FILE AND DOWNLOAD FROM URL AND SAVE IT TO FILE

-A python script to send mail to List of users using smtp library
+A python script to create file using python, read file, make requests to a url, get the data and download and save the data into a file using python

 ## PREREQUISITE